Phase Object Reconstruction for 4D-STEM using Deep Learning: Materials Methods

-The demonstration of the reconstruction methods is performed on both experimental and simulated datasets.
-For the experimental ones, we used a probe corrected Thermo Fisher Titan$^3$ (X-Ant-TEM), equipped with a MerlinEM direct electron detector \citep{ballabriga2011medipix3}.
-The acceleration voltage is 300~kV and the semi convergence angle of the electron beam is 20~mrad.
-The experimental datasets are collected from a Au crystal with a scan step size of $0.2~\angstrom$ and from an $SrTiO_3$ focused ion beam lamella with a scan step size of $0.185~\angstrom$.
-For the simulations, one dataset is generated from a twisted bilayer graphene with acceleration voltage 200~kV, convergence angle 25~mrad, and scan step size $0.2~\angstrom$.
-The other dataset is from a twisted bilayer $MoS_2$ with acceleration voltage 300~kV, convergence angle 20~mrad, and scan step size $0.1~\angstrom$.
-Both of the simulated datasets are generated with the MULTEM software \citep{Lobato2015}.
+The demonstrations of the reconstruction methods are performed on both experimental and simulated datasets.
+For the experiments, probe corrected Thermo Fisher Titan (X-Ant-TEM) and Themis (Advan-TEM) were used.
+The former is equipped with a MerlinEM direct electron detector \citep{Ballabriga2011} and the latter with a custom-made Timepix3 detector \citep{poikela2014timepix3}.
+For the experimental datasets of an \ce{Au} crystal and a \ce{SrTiO3} focused ion beam lamella, which can be found in the the online repository \citep{yu_chu_ping_2021_5572123}, the acceleration voltage is set at 300~kV, the semi convergence angle of the electron beam is 20~mrad, and the scanning step size 0.2~$\text{\si{\angstrom}}$ and 0.185~$\text{\si{\angstrom}}$, respectively.
+The USY zeolite dataset, which can be found in \citep{jannis_daen_2021_5068510}, is collected at 200~keV, with 12~mrad convergence angle and 0.15~$\text{\si{\angstrom}}$ step size.
+The simulated twisted bilayer graphene dataset is generated with an acceleration voltage 200~kV, a convergence angle of 25~mrad, and a scan step size 0.2~$\text{\si{\angstrom}}$.
+The twisted bilayer \ce{MoS2} dataset was simulated with the settings: acceleration voltage 300~kV, convergence angle 20~mrad, and scan step size 0.1~$\text{\si{\angstrom}}$.
+The \ce{MgO} dataset was created with an acceleration voltage of 300~kV, a convergence angle of 20~mrad, and a scan step size 0.05~$\text{\si{\angstrom}}$.
+All of the simulated datasets are generated with the MULTEM software \citep{Lobato2015}.